Using Certbot with Knot DNS (knsupdate)

 Of course all

-chmod, so don’t forget tochmod +x
+.shshould havexchmod, so don’t forget tochmod +xthem

 We are ready to run Certbot with this hooks: